yguo005/N-Gram-Language-Model-and-Text-Generator/README.md

 # N-Gram-Language-Model-and-Text-Generator
 This project implements a classic N-gram language model from scratch in Python.
 The model is trained on the NLTK Gutenberg corpus and can generate new text based on a given prefix.
-It also includes a web-based user interface built with Streamlit for interactive text generation.
+It also includes...

 This project was completed as part of the "DS 5983: Large Language Models" course (PA1).